kubernetes/contributor-site/content/en/docs/code/declarative-validation/validation-tags.md

 While primarily a feature impacting Kubernetes contributors and potentially developers of [extension API servers](/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/), cluster administrators should understand its behavior, especially during its rollout phases.

+## Rollout of declarative validation

-Declarative validation is being rolled out gradually using a Validation Lifecycle mechanism.
+Declarative validation is being rolled out gradually using a _validation lifecycle_ mechanism.

 Declarative Validation tags can be used directly for net-new API fields (with net new validations) w/ no lifecycle mechanism - ex: `+k8s:minimum=1`.
 For migration hand-written validations, the rollout is controlled by the Validation Lifecycle tags (`+k8s:alpha` & `+k8s:beta` - ex: `+k8s:alpha(since:v1.36)=+k8s:minimum=1)`) as well as one active feature gate `DeclarativeValidationBeta` (`DeclarativeValidation` is GA and `DeclarativeValidationTakeover` is deprecated):